gbd77rc/esp32-iot-x509/docs/FirmwareDevelopment.md

 Normally, this would not be included.
 As I will be including multiple different sources in this repo, generally just to keep them all self contained, I have add it in.

-For general development practices, which app, program, website, documentation would have its own repo to build from.
+For general development practices, each app, program, website, documentation would have its own repo to build from.
 This will be covered in the [CI/CD Pipelines](./CICDPipeLines.md) blog.

 ## Multiple Threads/Tasks